nshafer/lotechnica/content/Web/phoenix_library_dev.md

 ```

 It's important to note that when `Phoenix.LiveReloader` gets a notification of a file changing in any of the configured `:dirs`, the path given to it will be an absolute path.

-So if we want to notify the browser when any file changes in our "../my_library" dir that we added above, then we just have to add this pattern:
+So if we want to notify the browser when any file changes in our "my_library" dir that it's now monitoring, then we just have to add this pattern:

 ```elixir
 ~r"lib/my_library.*(ex|heex)$"